MaterializeInc/demos/integrations/terraform/msk-privatelink/README.md

 ## Complete Example

-Check out the [`main.tf`](main.tf) file in this repository for a complete example of how to use the Materialize Terraform Provider and the Materialize Terraform Module for AWS PrivateLink and MSK together.
+Check out the [`main.tf`](main.tf) file in this repository for a complete example of how to use the [Materialize Terraform provider](https://github.com/MaterializeInc/terraform-provider-materialize) in combination with the [Terraform module for Amazon MSK](https://github.com/MaterializeInc/terraform-aws-msk-privatelink).